ghouston/tofuhash/readme.txt

 * Nacho Caballero (http://github.com/nachocab/)  added #to_a, #delete_if, #delete_unless, #include?

 == Release History:

+April 4 2009 - 1.0.0 release on rubyforge and git hub.
+Completed testing the entire Hash interface!
+Added all missing or misbehaving methods from Hash.
+Tested against both ruby 1.8.6 and 1.9.1.

 Feb 28 2009 - 0.1.0 release on rubyforge.
 Added gem, rdoc, rcov output.
 Added TofuHash::Version module